public-key-cryptography/public-key-editor/README.md

 	in one of the public key ciphers but messages saved on users' computers will still be decryptable be- cause file encryption uses private key cryptography.
-Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux; an error in the Save As menu item was corrected that caused files to be encrypted twice; and an error in the save mail settings method was corrected so that the method saves the font size, frame size, number of ciphers, and other mail settings.
+Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux; an error in the Save As menu item was corrected that caused files to be encrypted twice; an error in the save mail settings method was corrected so that the method saves the font size, frame size, number of ciphers, and other mail settings; and an error in the SavedEmails class was corrected that caused the view saved emails dialog to not detach the appended file text from the saved messages and to not display the view, save, and delete buttons.